-Miller spent the next three seasons splitting time between Oklahoma City and Houston before coming to the majors as a full-time player in 1969, the only year in which he had over 300 at-bats.
+Miller spent the next three seasons splitting time between the Oklahoma City 89ers and Houston before coming to the majors as a full-time player in 1969, the only year in which he had over 300 at-bats.

 In the majors, Miller was mostly a right fielder, but also played a lot of left and center field with two appearances at each of third base and catcher.